top of page

 Search

 When we think of “back-to-school anxiety,” we usually picture nervous kids clutching their backpacks.
-But the truth is, many adults feel it too—especially parents, teachers, and even professionals whose routines change with the school calendar.
+However, the truth is, many adults feel it too—especially parents, teachers, and professionals whose routines change with the school calendar.

 If you’ve noticed your mood shift as summer winds down, you’re not alone.
 Here’s how to spot back-to-school anxiety in adults and what you can do about it.